UEFA Euro 2024 bids: Germany

 The selection criteria used for the venues was primarily the stadium capacity.
 In order to allow as many spectators as possible for the European Championship, the DFB increased the net seating capacity required by UEFA for three stadiums from at least 50,000 to at least 60,000.
-Other criteria include security aspects and infrastructure.
+Other criteria included security aspects and infrastructure.
 On the basis of these qualitative criteria and the application documents of the cities, a ranking of the applicant venues was established by the DFB's application committee.
 To ensure that the European Championships take place throughout Germany as a whole, a regional classification of the applicants was carried out in four zones spread across the country.
-From each of the four zones, one to four stadiums may be chosen.
-Zone I (north) includes Bremen, Hamburg, and Hanover.
+From each of the four zones, one to four stadiums could be chosen.
+Zone I (north) included Bremen, Hamburg, and Hanover.
 Zone II (west) was assigned to Cologne, Dortmund, Düsseldorf, Gelsenkirchen, and Mönchengladbach.
-Zone III (south) includes Frankfurt, Munich, Nuremberg, and Stuttgart.
-Zone IV (east) includes Berlin and Leipzig.
+Zone III (south) included Frankfurt, Munich, Nuremberg, and Stuttgart.
+Zone IV (east) included Berlin and Leipzig.

-The candidate cities have to make commitments to UEFA, for example, that within the "commercial zone" of 500 meters around the stadiums that political and religious demonstrations would be prevented.
-The cities also have to enact laws to protect UEFA's marketing rights.
-This includes preventing pubs near the stadiums from broadcasting matches on large screens.
+The candidate cities had to make commitments to UEFA, for example, that within the "commercial zone" of 500 meters around the stadiums that political and religious demonstrations would be prevented.
+The cities also had to enact laws to protect UEFA's marketing rights.
+This included preventing pubs near the stadiums from broadcasting matches on large screens.
 Wolfgang Hoffmann-Riem, former Federal Constitutional Court judge, considered parts of the requirements unconstitutional.
-First, interventions in the freedom of assembly are not allowed for commercial interests.
-Also, only parliaments, not cities, have the power to legislate.
-Finally, the ban on large screens in nearby restaurants is an unlawful interference of occupational freedom.
+First, interventions in the freedom of assembly were not allowed for commercial interests.
+Also, only parliaments, not cities, had the power to legislate.
+Finally, the ban on large screens in nearby restaurants was an unlawful interference of occupational freedom.
 The leaders of the city of Bremen shared these concerns, while officials in Hamburg and Leipzig did not see any concerns.
-However, the DFB responded that the UEFA regulations were to ensure safety and security around the host stadiums, and that cities are not required to enact laws relating to UEFA marketing rights.
+However, the DFB responded that the UEFA regulations were to ensure safety and security around the host stadiums, and that cities were not required to enact laws relating to UEFA marketing rights.

 Taking into account all these criteria and conditions, the DFB executive committee selected the final 10 cities and stadia as candidate venues from the remaining 14 applicants on 15 September 2017.
 The executive committee unanimously followed the recommendation of the DFB bid committee, which had ranked the 14 applicants.
 Berlin, Cologne, Dortmund, Düsseldorf, Frankfurt, Gelsenkirchen, Hamburg, Leipzig, Munich, and Stuttgart were all selected, having been ranked from 1–10.
 The Max-Morlock-Stadion in Nuremberg, HDI-Arena in Hanover, Borussia-Park in Mönchengladbach, and Weser-Stadion in Bremen were all dropped from the final bid, having been ranked from 11 to 14.
 The zoning rule did not have to be applied, since according to the ranking no more than four and at least one venue per zone were ranked in the top ten.

-The following are the host cities and stadia selected for Germany's bid:
+The following were the host cities and stadia selected for Germany's bid: